Skip to content

 • Each player is dealt five concealed private cards

-An example of a five-card draw hand, after the inital deal:
+An example of a five-card draw hand, after the initial deal:

 Draw poker